Introduction to B Tree in Data Structure

 B-Tree Visual Representation

-A sample visual representation of B-Tree is as shown below.
-It is a balanced tree that follows all the constraints which are associated with the concept.
+A sample visual representation of the B-Tree is shown below.
+It is a balanced tree that follows all the constraints associated with the concept.

-In the above B-Tree, all the leaf nodes are at the same level.
-The number of keys in non-leaf nodes is less than that of in the children nodes.
+All the leaf nodes are at the same level in the above B-Tree.
+The number of keys in non-leaf nodes is less than in the children nodes.

 Let’s understand the working of B-Tree through insertion and deletion operations.
-There are two cases associated with the insertion of a key in B-Tree.
-These are, first that node is not full, and secondly, the node is already full.
+Two cases are associated with inserting a key in the B-Tree.
+These are; first, that node is not full, and second, the node is already full.
 Insertion of a key happens in the node if it’s a leaf node that is not full.
-In case the node is full, then the node is split at the median into two nodes, the level remaining the same, and a level ups the median element.
+If the node is full, we split the node at the median into two nodes.
+The level stays the same, and we move the median element up a level.

 1. Insertion Operation